RBD: 2023: Soy Rebelde Tour

-The Mexican group RBD will start their Soy Rebelde Tour in El Paso, Texas on August 25, 2023, performing 30 shows across the United State.
-They will end their U.S. leg in October 22, 2023.
-After an outpouring demand from fans in Colombia, RBD announced two dates in Medellin on November 3rd and 4th at the Estadio Atanasio Girardot.
+The Mexican group RBD will start their Soy Rebelde Tour in El Paso, Texas on 25 August 2023, performing 30 shows across the United States.
+They will end their U.S. leg on 22 October 2023.
+After an outpouring demand from fans in Colombia, RBD announced two dates in Medellin on 3 and 4 November at the Estadio Atanasio Girardot.
 After the two dates were sold out, a third and fourth date were also added.
-The following two shows will be held in São Paulo and Rio de Janeiro in Brazil.
+RBD heads to Brazil, where they perform two shows in Rio de Janeiro and six in São Paulo.
 They will end the tour in Mexico, including 6 shows at the Foro Sol in Mexico City.